jackiecwv/SDS-CP040-modelops/advanced/submissions/team-members/Nima-Safara/DEPLOYMENT.md

 ## Important: Model File

-✅ The model file is **automatically included** in the Docker image during build.
-The Dockerfile copies the model from `../../../../models/model.pkl` and sets the `MODEL_PATH` environment variable to `/app/model.pkl`.
+✅ The model file (`model.pkl`) is **included in this directory** and automatically bundled into the Docker image during build.
+The Dockerfile copies the model and sets the `MODEL_PATH` environment variable to `/app/model.pkl`.

 **No additional configuration needed** - the model is ready to use out of the box!